-Health Status: Worsened Depressive Mood in Long-Term Care - Provincial Details
+Health Status: Worsened Depressive Mood in Long Term Care - Provincial Details

 The Depression Rating Scale (DRS) is a direct output of the RAI-MDS 2.0.
 It can be used as a clinical screen for the severity of and change in depressive symptoms; it is not a diagnostic tool.
 If a resident has a score of three or more on the DRS they should be further assessed for a clinical diagnosis of depression.
-The RAI Clinical Assessment Protocol Manual states that 20% of persons in Long-Term care facilities will have a DRS score of three or higher.
+The RAI Clinical Assessment Protocol Manual states that 20% of persons in long term care facilities will have a DRS score of three or higher.
 Therefore, this QI should not reach 0%.

-- This indicator looks at the rate of residents in Long-Term care whose symptoms of depression got worse over a period of time. - Resident with symptoms of depression often experience significant medical, social and quality-of-life challenges. - The use of the RAI MDS 2.0 standardized assessment in all Long-Term care homes across Alberta helps staff identify depressive symptoms so that it does not go un-diagnosed and untreated. - There are many things that can contribute to a mood problem.
-Staff in Long-Term care facilities has the information from the RAI assessments to identify when a resident is at risk and can then involve mental health professionals in the resident's assessment and care.
+- This indicator looks at the rate of residents in long term care whose symptoms of depression got worse over a period of time. - Resident with symptoms of depression often experience significant medical, social and quality-of-life challenges. - The use of the RAI MDS 2.0 standardized assessment in all long term care homes across Alberta helps staff identify depressive symptoms so that it does not go undiagnosed and untreated. - There are many things that can contribute to a mood problem.
+Staff in long term care facilities have the information from the RAI assessments to identify when a resident is at risk and can then involve mental health professionals in the resident's assessment and care.